kundanthota/humanet/README.md

 ## Citations

-If you wanna use our code/work, please cite our work the following:
+If you wanna use our code/work in your reasearch, please consider citing:

 ```bash